90 is Just a Number for Whipple Surgery

 So when he had a sudden loss of appetite last fall, the Crete, Illinois, native was puzzled.
 "I was feeling bad.
 Even water didn’t look good to me," he said.
 His physicians at the University of Chicago Medicine soon found a mass on his pancreas that they later confirmed was bile duct cancer.
 The cancer was serious: It was located at the Ampulla of Vater, a nipple-like projection into the small intestine.
 All secretions from the pancreas and bile duct enter the small intestine at that point.
 Cancer in that area typically creates a blockage, causing those secretions to build up in the bloodstream to dangerous levels.

 To survive, Snare would need parts of his stomach, duodenum, pancreas, bile duct and gallbladder removed -- a major surgery often called a Whipple procedure.

-"It’s rare that we find a 90-year-old who is fit enough to tolerate a Whipple procedure," said Kevin Roggin, MD, associate professor of surgery and cancer research.
+"It’s rare that we find a 90-year-old who is fit enough to tolerate a Whipple procedure," said Kevin Roggin, MD, professor of surgery and cancer research.
 "Many patients whom we see in that age range have other medical conditions and are often not candidates for these major operations."